-- (A) Generally.
-No accessory building shall be constructed until the principal building is completed or has the footings poured on any lot located in the UC, RR, or R-1 districts. - (B) General exemption for farm buildings.
+(A) Generally.
+No accessory building shall be constructed until the principal building is completed or has the footings poured on any lot located in the UC, RR, or R-1 districts.

+(B) General exemption for farm buildings.
 On land used principally for an agricultural pursuit, farm buildings may be allowed without the necessity of having a residence in place, or under construction, if the parcel is 35 acres or more in area, and if a conditional use is granted subject to a determination that the building will be used for legitimate agricultural operations, and will not include other business operations.
-The owner will provide for proper sanitation and maintenance of the structure. - (C) Exemption for a utility cabinet.
-For the purpose of this chapter, a utility cabinet may be established on a vacant lot prior to the establishment of a principal use. - (D) Removal of a principal building while retaining an accessory building.
-Pursuant to the procedures and requirements in Article 6-of this chapter, the plan commission-town board may approve a special exception to allow the removal of a principal building, while retaining the accessory building, when the commission determines that the principal building is dilapidated and the accessory building meets current building codes and serves a useful purpose.
-If the commission-board approves the special exception, the property owner shall record a deed restriction, as approved by the commission board, in the Waukesha County register of deeds office that controls the use of the accessory building and incorporates any requirement imposed by the commission-board as a condition of approval, such as time limitations.
+The owner will provide for proper sanitation and maintenance of the structure.

+(C) Exemption for a utility cabinet.
+For the purpose of this chapter, a utility cabinet may be established on a vacant lot prior to the establishment of a principal use.

+(D) Removal of a principal building while retaining an accessory building.
+Pursuant to the procedures and requirements in Article 6, the town board may approve a special exception to allow the removal of a principal building, while retaining the accessory building, when the commission determines that the principal building is dilapidated and the accessory building meets current building codes and serves a useful purpose.
+If the board approves the special exception, the property owner shall record a deed restriction, as approved by the board, in the Waukesha County register of deeds office that controls the use of the accessory building and incorporates any requirement imposed by the board as a condition of approval, such as time limitations.

-§500.537 Special provisions for community living arrangements
+§500.537 Special provisions for community living arrangements whichever is greater.

-(A) Limitations.
-Under state law, a town may not limit the number of community living arrangements so long as the total capacity of such facilities does not exceed 25 or one percent of the town's population, whichever is greater.
 When that threshold is exceeded, the town board may prohibit additional community living arrangements from being located in the town.
 Additionally, when the capacity of community living arrangements in a ward reaches 25 or one percent of the population, whichever is greater, the town board may prohibit additional community living arrangements from being located in the ward.
 A foster home or a foster treatment home that is the primary domicile of a foster parent or foster treatment parent and that is licensed under s.
 48.62, Wis.
 Stats., and an adult family home certified under s.
 50.032(lm)(b), Wis.
-Stats., are exempt from this provision.[1]
+Stats., are exempt from this provision.^[1]